vikram-seagate/Lyve-Cloud-Solutions-Samples/hackathon-submissions/s3-data-migration-cstor/README.md

 ### Step 7.
 Setup and run the Dramatiq background worker

 Before we start Step 7, kindly ensure the following is working.
-- Django REST API is up and running at http://<server_public_up>:8000
 - We have the AWS Credentials for accessing AWS Secrets manager from **Step 2**
 - We have the djoser token generated in **Step 6**
 - Redis Server is running with docker compose from **Step 5**